Every time we use social media, sign up for a mailing list, or download a free app onto our phones, we agree to the provider’s terms of use.

 It is entirely reasonable to expect the companies that handle our data to do so securely and under the agreed terms.
 Anything sort of that agreement is a massive violation of trust between the people and the service provider—trust that is not easily rebuilt.
 Cambridge Analytica folded in less than three months, Google is still facing constant criticism, and Uber will be audited for the better part of the next two decades.

 While these actions may lack the malice of a traditional black hat cyberattack, data misuse increases the opportunities for these criminals to access private data.
-Many instances of data misuse start with employees or legitimate third-party vendors transferring company data from a secure server onto a personal device with less stringent data security features.
+Many instances of data misuse start with employees or third-party vendors with legitimate access transferring company data from a secure server onto a personal device with less stringent data security features.
 Even the most robust network security provisions are irrelevant once data leaves the secure perimeter.
 Once that personal data—or access to it—is controlled by a more susceptible device, cybercriminals have a much easier path to accessing the personal data they desire.

 In 2020, hackers accessed 5.2 million Marriott guest records, including customer contact information, personal preferences, birthdays, and more.
 This attack succeeded because the attackers compromised employee credentials to access a third-party application.
 It was two months before anyone realized something was wrong.